Zsolt Semjén: Szőlő Street case accusations and political scandal

 On 8 September 2025, Válasz Online published an interview with Gábor Kuslits, a former official of the Budapest Regional Child Protection Service (Tegyesz), who alleged that Péter Pál Juhász, the former director of the Szőlő Street Juvenile Correction Center (currently under arrest), had facilitated cases of sexual abuse involving politicians and minors from the institution.

+In September 2025, an anonymous participant on a podcast hosted by activist Péter Juhász (no relation to Péter Pál Juhász) had claimed that children in another residential home referred to their abuser as "Zsolt bácsi" ("Uncle Zsolt") and later recognised the voice of a senior politician on television.
+The title of the podcast, Who is Uncle Zsolt?, gained traction on social media.

 On 22 September 2025, during a session of the National Assembly, opposition MP Gergely Arató (Democratic Coalition) referenced these allegations by asking Semjén: "Answer, Zsolt Semjén, who is Uncle Zsolti?"
-Earlier that month, an anonymous participant on a podcast hosted by activist Péter Juhász (no relation to Péter Pál Juhász) had claimed that children in another residential home referred to their abuser as "Zsolt bácsi" ("Uncle Zsolt") and later recognised the voice of a senior politician on television.
-The title of the podcast, Who is Uncle Zsolt?, gained traction on social media and was referenced in Arató's remark.

 Semjén rejected any connection to the allegations, calling them "a character assassination attempt".

-According to a statement by the Ministry of Justice, the rumours were being spread as part of a disinformation campaign allegedly linked to journalist Csaba Káncz - who explicitly stated that boys were taken to Zsolt Semjén,- based on payments he had received from a foreign company founded by former British intelligence officers between 2012 and 2016.
+According to a statement by the Ministry of Justice, the rumours were being spread as part of a disinformation campaign allegedly linked to journalist Csaba Káncz – who explicitly stated that boys were taken to Zsolt Semjén – based on payments he had received from a foreign company founded by former British intelligence officers between 2012 and 2016.
 Káncz stated he was unaware that the business intelligence firm was connected to MI6.